BillyQTran/Hackathon2022/README.md

 # Hackathon2022

-# Welcome to the Motoko training! 👻
+# Welcome to the Motoko training and blockchain backend for semi final round! 👻

 Hello and welcome to all students. 🧑‍🎓

-# Structure of the week 📆
+# Structure of the training 📆

 The training will start on the 19th of July and last until the 28th of July. <br/>

+The training contains 6 sessions and specializes on Internet Computer as well as Motoko language.

 # Lectures 🎬
+Each lecture will discuss the content of software development on IC by Motoko language.
+Learners will be guided in theory and then practice on the SDK.

 # Daily guide 📜

 # Daily challenges 📝

-# Open mentorship hours 🐥

-# Team meetings (optional) 🫂

-# Assistance & Ongoing Troubleshooting 📞

 # Ressources 📚